-When designing with bifacial modules and Yaskawa Solectria Solar inverters, it is important to keep in mind that the maximum boost or bifacial gain expected should be added to the front panel STC module ratings if not already provided on the datasheet.
-The bifacial gain affects some key system elements and should be included in the design process of a robust system:
+When designing with bifacial modules and Yaskawa Solectria Solar inverters, it is important to keep in mind that the expected bifacial gain should be added to the front panel STC module ratings if not already provided on the datasheet.
+A good way to calculate expected bifacial gain is to use production software such as PVSyst or Helioscope with accurate annual weather data for the site.
+10% bifacial gain or the final bifacial gain calculated shall be used, whichever is greater.
+Additionally, the bifacial gain affects some key system elements that should be included in the design process of a robust system.

-DC-to-AC loading ratio - This is the ratio determined by taking the total DC power "rating" expected (front plus backside power) and dividing that by the inverter's AC power rating.
+DC-to-AC loading ratio - This is the ratio determined by taking the total DC power "rating" expected (front plus backside power) and dividing that by the inverter's AC real power rating.
 With bifacial modules it is important to consider the bifacial boost when calculating the total DC power, as in the equation below.

-$$DC: AC \ loading \ ratio = \frac{[(module \ frontside \ STC \ power \ rating) + (expected \ backside \ power \ boost)]}{(inverter \ rated \ AC \ power)}$$
+$DC: AC \ loading \ ratio = \frac{[(module \ frontside \ STC \ power \ rating) + (expected \ backside \ power \ boost)]}{(inverter \ rated \ AC \ real \ power)}$